PendragonLore/async_pokepy/README.md

 loop.run_until_complete(main("Snorlax"))
 ```

-This will output: "Snorlax has the abilities Gluttony, Thick Fat, Immunity"
+This will output: "Snorlax has the abilities Gluttony, Thick Fat, Immunity".

+You can check out more examples in the [example](https://github.com/PendragonLore/async_pokepy/tree/master/example)
+folder in the github repository or in the introduction section of the docs.